The Unconference Experience: InfoCamp and THATCamp

 Both InfoCamp and THATCamp are excellent experiences for professionals, scholars, and especially graduate students.
 With little overhead and a more relaxed atmosphere than traditional academic conferences, unconferences can easily be tacked on as a precursor to a larger event (as THATCamp: Digital Humanities and Libraries was an extension of the Digital Library Federation Forum), but they can also be incredibly effective as a singular event.

-Dana Bublitz is the Web Tech and Communications Graduate Staff Assistant at the Simpson Center.
-She is currently a first year Masters of Library and Information Science student at the UW iSchool, with interests in digital humanities and academic libraries.
+Written by Dana Bublitz, the Web Tech & Communications Graduate Staff Assistant at the Simpson Center.
+Dana is currently a first year Masters of Library and Information Science student at the UW iSchool, with interests in digital humanities and academic libraries.